theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bapi.md

 weight: 6
 lang: en_GB
 ---
+The following section describes the functions of the BAPI component of Xtract for Alteryx.<br>
-The Xtract BAPI component is used for executing SAP BAPI or Function Modules via RFC.
+The Xtract BAPI component is used for executing SAP BAPIs or Function Modules via RFC.

-SAP standard and custom BAPIs are supported equally.
-The terms BAPI and RFC function module are used as equivalent.
-There is no substantial difference between the two concepts.
+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the Xtract BAPI component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: BAPI](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bapi).

+{: .box-tip }
+**Tip:** To get information on the basics of Xtract for Alteryx, refer to [Getting Started with Xtract for Alteryx](./getting-started).

 ### How to use the Xtract BAPI component
-1. Drag & drop the "Xtract BAPI" component to your Alteryx workflow.
-2. Select an SAP connection, navigate to **Selected Extraction** and click **[Edit]**.
-The main window of the component opens.
+{% include _content/en/alteryx-component-intro.md %}

+More information on working with the Xtract BAPI component is provided in the following sections.

 ****

-More information on working with the Xtract BAPI component is provided in the following sections.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}